 I focus all my senses on the showering experience – for example the pleasant feeling of water on my skin or the beautiful scent of the shower gel – and don't give my thoughts much space.
 I hold on to this peace of mind and mindful attitude and apply it over and over again throughout my day.

-«I synchronise my walking pace and breaths when I feel the need, or on specific routes such as from the station to work.
+Expert Anne Bode: "I synchronise my steps and breaths when I feel the need, or on specific routes such as from the station to work.
 Walking and breathing consciously helps me to better control my thoughts about work.
 It stops me from thinking ahead in the morning about what I have to do today and, in the evening, it helps me leave my thoughts about work behind.
-You can also do this during work to give your thoughts a break – on the way to the printer, to the next meeting, or even over lunch on a walk.»
+You can also do this during work to give your thoughts a break – on the way to the printer, to the next meeting, or even over lunch on a walk.”

 In this exercise, I synchronise my steps with my breathing.
-For example: I inhale for 3 steps – and then exhale over the next 6 steps.
+For example: I inhale for three steps and then exhale over the next six steps.
 The important thing is that you exhale approximately twice as long as you inhale.
 The best thing about this exercise is that it doesn’t take any extra time and you literally give yourself a breather.

-«Once or twice a week I use my lunch break for a little walk around the neighbourhood.
+Expert Karin Kreiliger: "Once or twice a week I use my lunch break for a short walk around the neighbourhood.
 I’ve made it a habit to not take my bag or mobile phone with me and not to listen to music either.
-Instead, I deliberately choose a slightly different route each time.»
+Instead, I deliberately choose a slightly different route each time.”

 For me, the nicest thing on these walks is when I turn my attention outwards and become aware of what is happening around me: other people, streets, cars or even nature.
 With nowhere in particular to go and nothing to carry, these walks through the neighbourhood are simply good for airing my head - especially on days when I work from home.

-Before I do anything, I just lie stretched out in bed and breathe in and out deeply 2-3 times.
+Before I do anything, I just lie stretched out in bed and breathe in and out deeply, two to three times.

 Be aware of your body

 During the breathing exercise, pay conscious attention to your body.
 Focus on individual parts of the body.
 How does your neck feel this morning?
 Back?
 Arms?
 Legs?
-Then stretch and loll for about 1 minute and enjoy the quiet moment in bed.
+Then stretch and relax for about one minute and enjoy the quiet moment in bed.